 Heroin Inpatient Treatment

 Women work with psychiatrists, therapists, and other rehab experts during inpatient rehab.
-A professional clinical team designs a custom program for each patient to ensure fast and effective rehabilitation.
+A professional clinical team designs a custom program for each client to ensure fast and effective rehabilitation.
 Evidence-based addiction treatment programs are provided to help people recover from substance use disorders and find long-term solutions.

 The inpatient program can include different types of professional behavior therapy, wellness activities, family healing techniques, and much more.
 Since women with heroin addiction often have other mental health concerns, the inpatient treatment program designs holistic treatment to address them.
 After the inpatient program ends, women can take advantage of outpatient heroin rehab services.